 - Ultra-processed foods

-Some research has suggested that the paleo diet can be an effective way to lose weight, manage blood sugar levels, and lower risk factors for cardiovascular disease.
+Some research has suggested that the paleo diet can help people living with obesity to lose weight, manage blood sugar levels, and lower risk factors for cardiovascular disease.

 There are also suggested benefits for individuals with auto-immune conditions, such as multiple sclerosis and rheumatoid arthritis.
 Although, these claims have less evidence supporting them and are more controversial.